 We adopted a dog for my son’s Christmas present in 2015.
 I had never lived with a dog before, but I was super excited to walk her, take her to the park, and do all the things that dog parents do.

 Recently, I was reminiscing about some difficult situations I had with the dog (Biscuit) after we adopted her.

-When I think back at my rookie mistakes, I remember with 100% clarity that I didn’t think I was at fault at either incident.
+When I think back at my rookie mistakes, I remember with 100% clarity that I didn’t think I was at fault for either incident.
 I didn’t think I needed to change or learn.

 It’s funny how life works that way.
 We are conditioned to want to be right – at the expense of personal growth.
 This is pervasive through every aspect of our lives – from trying to #win at work to arguing with our spouse or kids.

-How often are we engaged in an interaction where our intent is for the best outcome of all parties?
+How often are we engaged in an interaction where our intent is for the best outcome for all parties?
 How often do we choose kindness over being right?

 Luckily, I didn’t lose my son’s dog.
 Hopefully, the poor couple survived being yelled at by a crazy, strange woman.
 I am optimistic that I can continue to learn from my mistakes and practice humility.

-As we approach 4th quarter, with black Friday madness and end of the year quotas, I encourage you to consider choosing kindness.
+As we approach the 4th quarter, with black Friday madness and end-of-the-year quotas, I encourage you to consider choosing kindness.

 Choosing kindness may not be the right option every time, but neither is fighting to be right.